pylayers/pylayers/doc/notebook/1-GIS/Layout.rst

 Getting the list of all available Layouts : the ``ls()`` method
 ---------------------------------------------------------------

-To create a default Layout
+Creating a default Layout is as simple as :

 .. code:: python

     L=Layout()
+Querying the default file name as simple as :

 .. code:: python

     L.filename